feiskyer/kubernetes/docs/hyperstack/deploy.md

 ## Deploy kubestack

-KubeStack is an OpenStack network provider for kubernetes.
+KubeStack is an OpenStack network provider for kubernetes and it's deployed on all kubernetes masters and nodes.

 ```shell
 cd $GOPATH